Sat.1 Gold

-Sat.1 Gold is a German free-to-air television channel aimed at a females aged between 49 and 65.
+Sat.1 Gold is a German free-to-air television channel aimed at women between 49 and 65.
 It is ProSiebenSat.1 Media's sixth channel in Germany.
 The channel manager is Marc Rasmus.
 Sat.1 Gold received a broadcast licence from the Kommission für Zulassung und Aufsicht der Medienanstalten (ZAK) (German: Commission for authorization and supervision of media institutions) on 20 November 2012.
 The channel is regulated by the Thüringische Landesmedienanstalt (TLM), based in the state of Thuringia.
 The channel started broadcasting on 17 January 2013 at 20:13 CET with a 2-minute countdown, followed by a promo and a puppet show.
-The channel then broadcast the German film The Whore.
+The channel then aired the German film The Whore.